RimarNavaja/ClearCause/README.md

 ClearCause is a revolutionary charitable giving platform that ensures complete transparency through milestone-based funding, real-time impact tracking, and rigorous verification processes.

+> **Note**: This is a capstone project demonstrating modern web development practices and transparent charity management.

 ## 🚀 Quick Start

 ### Prerequisites